danielgap/SnipPrompt/README.md

-# Snippet Box
+# SnipPrompt

 ![Snippet library screenshot](./.github/img/snippets.png)

 ## Description

-Snippet Box is a simple self-hosted app for organizing your code snippets.
+SnipPrompt is a simple self-hosted app for organizing your code snippets.
 It allows you to easily create, edit, browse and manage your snippets in various languages.
-With built-in Markdown support, Snippet Box makes it very easy to add notes or simple documentation to your code.
+With built-in Markdown support, SnipPrompt makes it very easy to add notes or simple documentation to your code.

 ## Technology